Loading lesson…

 The big idea: prompt-driven analytics works when the semantic layer, schema, and explanation are first-class.
 Without them, you've built a confident hallucination machine for executives.

-What is the core idea behind "Prompt-Driven Dashboards: Asking Your Data In English"?
+What is the main idea of "Prompt-Driven Dashboards: Asking Your Data In English"?

-Which best describes the scope of "Prompt-Driven Dashboards: Asking Your Data In English"?
+Which action would help you apply "Prompt-Driven Dashboards: Asking Your Data In English" responsibly?